choudharydhruv/deepRL-projects-udacity/project2_continous_control/Report.md

 ### Evaluation

-We used the following hyperparamenters:
+We used the following hyperparamenters for both single agent and multi agent training:

-a) Learning Rate: Actor and critic both use 1e-4
+1. Learning Rate: Actor and critic both use 1e-4
-b) Batch Size 128
+2. Batch Size 128
-c) Buffer Size for Shared memory  1e6
+3. Buffer Size for Shared memory  1e6
-d) OUNoise variance 0.15 - we find that the training is sensitive to this noise variance.
+4. OUNoise variance 0.15 - we find that the training is sensitive to this noise variance.
 0.15 seems to perform best.

-Final reward achieved over 200 episodes is 35.89 for the multi-agent setting.
+Multi-agent: Final reward achieved over 200 episodes is 35.89.
+Sigle-agent: Final reward achieved over 600 episodes is 9.16

 ![Plot comparing on-policy rewards][image2]

-![Off-policy rewards for DDPG agent learnt with multiple environments][image3]

 For the off-policy, we achieve an average of 35.59.